Lea Thompson: Career

-Thompson made her home-media screen debut in 1982 as Cecily "Sissy" Loper in the interactive live-action video game MysteryDisc: Murder, Anyone? and her movie debut in 1983, with Jaws 3-D. She recalled the film as "the very first movie I ever got, but I lied and said I had done a couple of other movies, so when I showed up, I really knew absolutely nothing.
+In 1982, Thompson played Cecily "Sissy" Loper in the interactive live-action video game MysteryDisc: Murder, Anyone?.
+She made her movie debut in 1983 with Jaws 3-D. Thompson recalled the film as "the very first movie I ever got, but I lied and said I had done a couple of other movies, so when I showed up, I really knew absolutely nothing.
 Also, I had said that I knew how to water ski.
 And I did not.
 So I had, like, five days to learn really, really complicated water-skiing things, because I had to fit into the Sea World water-skiing show.
 I don't even know how to swim!"
-She followed this with All the Right Moves (1983), Red Dawn (1984), and The Wild Life (1984).
+Thompson followed this with All the Right Moves (1983), Red Dawn (1984), and The Wild Life (1984).

 Thompson's most famous role is that of Lorraine Baines McFly in the Back to the Future trilogy, with the first film released in 1985.
-Thompson's character is the mother of Marty McFly (Michael J. Fox), whom Marty meets when she is a 1950s teenager after he travels back in time.
-He has to avoid letting Lorraine fall in love with him instead of with his future father, George (Crispin Glover), leading to awkward scenes in which Lorraine is attracted to Marty.
+Her character is the mother of Marty McFly (Michael J. Fox), whom Marty meets when she is a 1950s teenager after he travels back in time.
+Marty has to avoid letting Lorraine fall in love with him instead of with his future father, George McFly (Crispin Glover), leading to awkward scenes in which Lorraine is attracted to Marty.

 In 1986, Thompson starred in SpaceCamp and Howard the Duck.
 For the latter film, she sang several songs on the soundtrack in character, as musician Beverly Switzler, who was the lead vocalist for a band called Cherry Bomb.
 The recordings appeared on the soundtrack album and on singles.
 Rounding out film appearances in the late 1980s, Thompson starred in Some Kind of Wonderful, Casual Sex?, and The Wizard of Loneliness.
 She also had a prominent role in the 1989 TV film Nightbreaker, for which she was nominated for a CableACE Award.
-In the early 1990s, Thompson starred as the mother of the eponymous character in Dennis the Menace (1993), the villainess in The Beverly Hillbillies (1993), and a snooty ballet instructor in The Little Rascals (1994).
-She also appeared in several TV films throughout the 1990s, including The Substitute Wife (1994) and The Right To Remain Silent (1996).
+In the early 1990s, Thompson starred as Alice Mitchell, the mother of the eponymous character Dennis Mitchell (Mason Gamble) in Dennis the Menace (1993), the villainess Laura Jackson in The Beverly Hillbillies (1993), and Ms. Roberts, a snooty ballet instructor in The Little Rascals (1994).
+She also appeared in several TV films throughout the 1990s, including The Substitute Wife (1994) and The Right to Remain Silent (1996).